We’re pretty near the end of September now, so how has this first month back to learning been for you and your family?

-Our youngest, now 7, declared that she wanted to do a dinosaur topic.
+Our youngest, P, now 7, declared that she wanted to do a dinosaur topic.
 This came as no surprise to anyone, she loves dinosaurs and could absolutely teach me about them, never mind the other way around.

 So dinosaurs was decided on as our main topic, to take us to around the half term mark in October.
 I’ll show you in another post how I created a rough plan of what we were going to do.
-Our eldest, 9, asked if we could learn about Ancient Greece after dinosaurs.
+E, 9, asked if we could learn about Ancient Greece after dinosaurs.
 Now, both of my daughters know that I have a passion for all things Ancient Greek, they’ve heard many times about my trip to Greece and I’ve told them plenty of Greek myths.
 I’m still not completely sure if she chose this because she thinks it’s a topic I’d like, or if she has a genuine interest but we’ll run with it and see how it goes.